 Q. The original version of this dance differed to what the Imperial book 3 said.

-A. The giving of Left hands on Bar 12 should be optional.
+Answer - The giving of Left hands on Bar 12 should be optional.
 You may give Left hands to pass partner but then Left hands are given in the turn.